adriangb/xpresso/docs/tutorial/dependencies/README.md

 # Dependency Injection

-XPresso has a built in [Dependency Injection] system.
+Xpresso has a built in [Dependency Injection] system.
 You do not need to know what Dependency Injection is or be an expert in design patterns to get started.

 ## Background